Blake Griffin: Brooklyn Nets (2021–2022)

 On March 8, 2021, Griffin signed with the Brooklyn Nets.
 On March 21, Griffin made his debut for the Nets, logging two points, two rebounds and a block in a 113–106 win over the Washington Wizards.
 On May 6, Griffin logged his first double-double as a Net with 10 points and 10 rebounds in a 113–109 loss to the Dallas Mavericks.

 On August 9, 2021, Griffin re-signed with the Nets on a one-year deal.
 After starting 17 games early in the season, Nets head coach Steve Nash removed Griffin from the starting lineup and the rotation entirely in favor of LaMarcus Aldridge.
 On February 6, 2022, Griffin scored a season-high 19 points in a 104–124 loss to the Denver Nuggets.

-Boston Celtics (2022–2023) and retirement
+Boston Celtics (2022–2023)

 On September 30, 2022, Griffin signed a 1-year deal with the Boston Celtics for the veteran's minimum salary.
 Due to the Celtics having many retired jerseys, Griffin had difficulty selecting a jersey number; he eventually chose No. 91 in honor of Dennis Rodman.

+Retirement

 On April 16, 2024, Griffin announced his retirement from professional basketball.